 You cannot, practically speaking carry anymore than a three days’ supply of water in your pack if you carry the recommended one gallon per day.
 Water weighs 8.5lbs/3.8kg per gallon so a 72-supply is over 25 pounds.
 The minimum is two quarts/liters of water just to maintain adequate hydration levels in temperate zones.

 In hot climates, you can lose up to a gallon of bodily fluids a day from sweating and urination and the lost fluids must be replaced.
 Assume you will deplete your water supply, so be prepared to filter and purify any surface water sources you find.

 Shelter is your first priority once you realize you are lost or cannot make it back before dark.
 You cannot attempt to hike out of your predicament in the dark, it is simply too dangerous.
 Accept your situation and evaluate your surroundings.
-If have packed a shelter get it set up otherwise use the tools you have to make one, tools you should have packed such as a machete, camp axe or collapsible wood saw along with quality cordage such as 550 Paracord.
+If have packed a shelter get it set up otherwise use the tools you have to make one, tools you should have packed such as a machete, hatchet or collapsible wood saw, along with quality cordage such as 550 paracord.
 Large ponchos and tarps can be used as an emergency shelters along with thermal (Mylar) blankets.